-The loss of a loved one can be one of those heartbreaking and ‘derailing’ moments in life.
-And it’s important to recognise that the significance of a loss can vary between individuals.
+The loss of a loved one can be one of life’s most heartbreaking and derailing moments.

-While the Fair Work Act 2009 only stipulates compassionate leave in certain circumstances*, we know that all losses have the potential to derail us.
-The loss of a close friend, a colleague, a beloved pet can all potentially bring on what’s known as ‘career shock’.
+While the Fair Work Act 2009 only stipulates compassionate leave in certain circumstances*, we know that all losses have the potential to affect us.
+The loss of a close friend, a colleague, or a beloved pet can all potentially bring on what’s known as ‘career shock’ yet current legislation doesn’t recognise these relationships.

 So, while legally workplace bereavement policies do not have to extend outside one’s immediate family or household, it’s important to be mindful of the individual and the very real impacts.
-That might not necessarily mean widening the scope of your bereavement leave policies (though we would encourage you to consider this in the context of supporting your people), it does mean leading with compassion and empathy, and recognising that each individual manages grief in their own unique way.
+That might not necessarily mean widening the scope of your bereavement leave policies (though we would encourage considering this in the context of supporting your people), it means leading with compassion and empathy, and recognising that each individual manages grief in their own unique way.
 What’s important, is how we support them.

 The unexpected loss of a loved one is one of the most common traumatic experiences and is associated with the development of mental health issues and, in a workplace context, can lead to low performance or even premature resignation.